 What is this “just improv”?

 In Chopin’s time, it was unthinkable to be a performing pianist without also improvising.
 These days improvisation generally hasn’t been a part of the classical musician’s training or skill set.
 I’d like to be part of changing that.

 I’ve never really practiced improvising before, but I’ve started improvising for a few minutes of every practice session.
 I record every improvisation, and then listen to them at the end of the week.
-Every week I upload what I like best: no talk, no fuss, just some piano music that I made up.
+I upload what I like best: no talk, no fuss, just some piano music that I made up.
 I’m not uploading every single improvisation, because part of the intent is to tame the inner censor, and I need the filter of knowing my improvising isn’t necessarily going out into the world…but I promise I’ll post at least once in a while.

-This year I’ll improvise live onstage—not just the occasional ornament or cadenza, but transitions and whole pieces.
+I’ve begun to improvise live onstage—not just the occasional ornament or cadenza, but transitions and whole pieces.
 I don’t know what these will sound like or where this will lead me, but for lots of different reasons it’s time for me to make improvising part of my process.
-I hope some of these explorations will be enjoyable to listen to, and that I’ll improve over the course of the year.
+I hope some of these explorations will be enjoyable to listen to, and that I’ll improve as I keep doing them.